mischah/michael-kuehnel.de/_posts/2014-11-10-sass-editing-in-eclipse.md

 title:  "Quick Tip: Editing Sass (scss) files in Eclipse"
 date:   2014-11-10 23:48:00
 category: Eclipse
-tags: "Eclipse, Sass, scss, Aptana Studio"
+tags: "Quick Tip, Eclipse, Sass, scss, Aptana Studio"
 excerpt: "Just in case are working with Sass as CSS preprocessor and are forced to use Eclipse for a certain project (huhu, Liferay theming).
 In this case you might wonder why the hell there is no Sass editor plugin within the marketplace to enable at least syntax highlighting for *.scss files.
 I guess you would be like »Whatever, just hit google (or DuckDuckGo) and find something suitable in a matter of seconds.«"
 disqusIdentifier: 2014-11-10-eclipse-sass
 ---